Soviet-Linux/development-docs/README.md

 4. Create a file system (ext4, btrfs, xfs, etc.)
 5. Specify mounting points for directories (/, /home, etc.)
 6. Decompress and copy files from iso image
+7. Install Grub (grub-install)
-7. Recompile the kernel following user configuration
+8. Recompile the kernel following user configuration

 Ideas for possible other features:
 - Connect to a network